 Terms of delivery and payment of Beuth Verlag

-- For electronic products, these terms of delivery and payment are supplemented by the general terms and conditions applicable to the product which is the subject of the relevant contract.
+- For electronic products, these terms of delivery and payment are supplemented by the general terms and conditions of Beuth Verlag applicable to the product which is the subject of the relevant contract.

 - a) A binding offer to purchase a product is submitted by the Buyer.
 On Beuth Verlag's Internet websites the Buyer submits this binding offer by clicking the "CONFIRM PURCHASE" button at the end of the ordering process.
-Other forms of ordering (e.g. by telephone, fax or mail) are also possible.
-Beuth Verlag may accept the offer to purchase; this is effected by means of shipment of the ordered product and its receipt by the Buyer.
+Other forms of ordering (e.g. by telephone, fax or post) are also possible.
+Beuth Verlag has the right to accept the offer to purchase at its own discretion, and acceptance is effected subject to availability of the ordered product.
+Confirmation of the Buyer`s order upon reception of his offer does not yet constitute acceptance of the offer.
+Acceptance can be declared either in writing (e.g. by way of separate confirmation of the order) or by delivery of the ordered product to the customer.

 d) The Buyer can pay by credit card or by invoice.

 - The product supplied remains the property of Beuth Verlag until payment has been made in full of the price of the product and of all shipping costs.
 The same applies until full settlement of all claims which have arisen or will arise under the contract between Beuth Verlag and the Buyer.
 In this case retention of title serves as security until payment has been made in full, even if payment for individual deliveries has already been made.
-Upon ordering, the Buyer transfers to Beuth Verlag all claims deriving from resale, and Beuth Verlag accepts such assignment on taking the order.
+Upon purchasing, the Buyer transfers to Beuth Verlag all claims deriving from resale, and Beuth Verlag accepts such assignment on taking the order.
+Beuth Verlag will release the reserved goods and demands arising in their place provided their value does not exceed that of the secured demands by more than 20 %.
+Beuth Verlag is responsible for selection of the objects to be released.

-- If Beuth Verlag, despite being under no legal obligation to do so, agrees to take back goods at the Buyer's request, it may charge a handling fee of 10 % of the invoice amount, and atleast EUR 15.00.
+- If Beuth Verlag, despite being under no legal obligation to do so, agrees to take back single publications at the Buyer’s request, it may charge a handling fee of 10 % of the invoice amount, and at least EUR 15.00.

-- Any disputes arising from contractual agreements between the Buyer and Beuth Verlag shall fall under the jurisdiction of the place at which Beuth Verlag has its registered office.
+- Any disputes arising from contractual agreements between the Buyer and Beuth Verlag shall fall under the jurisdiction of the place at which Beuth Verlag has its registered office (at present Berlin) insofar as this is permitted by law.
+Beuth Verlag is also entitled to bring legal action at the Buyer’s principal place of business.

-- The business relationship shall be exclusively governed by the substantive law of the Federal Republic of Germany, excluding all references to other legal systems and international contracts.
-The Hague Conventions Relating to a Uniform Law on the International Sale of Goods and the UN Sales Convention shall not apply.
+- Contracts between the Buyer and Beuth Verlag are governed by the law of the Federal Republic of Germany, excluding all references to other legal systems and international contracts.
+The UN Convention on Contracts for the International Sale of Goods does not apply.

-The Buyer takes note of this, and consents to the registration, storage, processing and - with prior consent passing on of user data to companies within the DIN Group for marketing purposes (with the exception of the use of faxes, automated calling systems or e-mails for promotional purposes).
+The Buyer takes note of this, and consents to the registration, storage, processing and passing on by Beuth Verlag of user data to companies within the DIN Group for marketing purposes (with the exception of the use of faxes, automated calling systems or e-mails for promotional purposes).
 The Buyer may withdraw his/her consent that his/her data (name, title and address only) be made available for marketing purposes.
-E-mail advertising may not be used without the Buyer's express consent.
+E-mail advertising is not permitted to be used without the Buyer's express consent.

 DIN German Institute for Standardization, Berlin

-The following symbols associated with prices and discounts on Beuth invoices are explained below:
+Symbols used in association with prices and discounts are explained below:

 V Vorzugssteuer (reduced tax rate)